Visualizing Logic

 What shipped

-A dev-ready, 42-page high-fidelity prototype unifying Shop, Hotel, Restaurants, Events and HQ under a single Information Architecture.
+A dev-ready, 42-page high-fidelity prototype that unifies Shop, Hotel, Restaurants, Events and HQ under one information architecture.

 What improved